 We appreciate that changing the lock on your front door might not be high on your to-do list (and you might not be able to if you're a renter) but this is where Alexa and voice control can really be helpful.

-Leading lock company Yale has just improved its Alexa skill to include the ability to unlock with your voice, as well as lock and check the status of the lock.
+Leading lock company Yale has an Alexa skill that includes the ability to unlock with your voice, as well as lock and check the status of the lock.

 Asking Alexa to check if the door is locked might seem lazy, but what if a friend arrives and your hands are full?
-Just yell at Alexa to unlock the door (then give her your security PIN), and they can come right in.
+Just yell at Alexa to unlock the door (then state your security PIN), and your visitor can come right in.